isa-group/BOTICA-java-template/README.md

 6. **Launch the BOTICA environment.**

-    In case you are using **Windows operating system**, you should run the following maven command at the root of the project:
+    In case you are using **Windows operating system**, you can **run the generated .bat file** in the root of your project with the name `launch_botica.bat`.

+    Alternatively, you can use a defined command that performs the same execution process:

     ```
     mvn exec:exec@launch-botica-windows
     ```

-    If, on the other hand, you are using a **Unix-based system**, you should run the following maven command at the root of the project:
+    If, on the other hand, you are using a **Unix-based system**, you can **run the generated .sh file** in the root of your project with the name `launch_botica.sh`.

+    Alternatively, you can use a defined command that performs the same execution process:

     ```
     mvn exec:exec@launch-botica-unix